Lucas Kal: América Mineiro (loan)

 On 6 September, Lucas Kal moved to Série B side América Mineiro on loan until the end of the year.
 He scored his first professional goal on 15 October 2019, netting América's opener in a 2–0 home success over Vila Nova.

 On 2 December 2019, his loan was renewed for a further year.

 Nacional (loan)

 On 26 July 2020, Lucas Kal left América and moved abroad, after agreeing to a one-year loan deal with Primeira Liga side C.D.
 Nacional.
 He featured regularly for his new side, but was suffered team relegation.

 Return to América Mineiro

 On 11 June 2021, Lucas Kal returned to América on loan until March 2022.
 He only started to feature regularly in September, as a defensive midfielder, and scored his first goal in the top tier on 11 September, netting his side's second in a 2–0 home win over Athletico Paranaense.

 On 7 January 2022, Lucas Kal signed a permanent deal with Coelho until June 2024, with São Paulo keeping 40% of his economic rights.

+Al-Riyadh

+On 19 August 2024, Lucas Kal joined Saudi Pro League club Al-Riyadh on a free transfer.